thesandybridge/thesbx/README.md

 # sbx_

-- Web Developer
+Full Stack Developer
+DevOps Engineer

-I specialize in WordPress development.
+I specialize in WordPress development by trade.

 <!--
 **thesbx/thesbx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.